As Ann Arbor continues to develop, here are the latest property developments to look out for.

 Complete Ann Arbor Developments

 Construction at the location next to the Jolly Pumpkin finished last year, and the new 3-story streetwall building is already occupied by the M-Den.
-Behind this, set back from the street, is a new 6-story Ann Arbor office and retail space.
+Behind this, set back from the street, is a new 6-story Ann Arbor office and retail space for lease.

 Montgomery Houze, 212 S. Fourth Ave nears completion.